 They came out lovely and golden brown.
 I let them cool fully on cooling racks.

 I decorated the house the next day.
 I mixed icing sugar with a little water to create a thick paste and piped window and door shapes onto the pieces with a piping bag and a small circular nozzle.

 I bought a variety of sweets to decorate the house, and stuck them on with the icing.

 I used chocolate jazzies to tile the roof, and plenty of icing to make sure they stuck.
 Once the icing dried it was pretty solid and nothing fell off.

-I decided to use caramel to stick the pieces of the house together.
-I heated sugar and 1 tbsp of water until it went golden.
+I decided to use caramel to stick the pieces of the Gingerbread House together.
+I heated sugar until it went golden.
 I kept the caramel on a very low heat whilst I stuck the pieces together.
 This kept it liquid, but stopped it from burning.
 I didn’t take any photos during assembly as it was very tricky, and also I burnt myself with the hot caramel.
 Word of warning when using hot caramel – be careful!!
 It hurts a lot if it gets on your skin, and for several hours…

 I started with the front piece and stuck both the sides to it.
 Then I put the back on, and finally the roof.
 Caramel hardens very fast so you have to work quickly, and an extra pair of hands is highly recommended.

-I added a little Christmas tree at the front of the house and dusted the whole thing with icing sugar for a “snow” effect.
+I added a little Christmas tree at the front of the Gingerbread House and dusted the whole thing with icing sugar for a “snow” effect.
 The base used was a glass chopping board covered in foil.
 You can add gingerbread people to the base, or anything else you fancy.

-And the house was complete!
+And the Gingerbread House was complete!
 So pleased with it!
-I couldn’t bare to eat any of it or destroy it, so I left it with my boyfriend to do the dirty work.
+I couldn’t bare to eat any of it or destroy it, so I left it with my boyfriend to do the ‘dirty work’.

 I also made some yummy Christmas shaped cookies with the leftover dough…!